If you’re starting your own podcast, make sure you OWN YOUR PODCAST FEED.

 In truth if your website is not be up to the task to host your web traffic then you may have feed issues as well.
 If your website cannot handle your web traffic your search engine optimization (SEO) will be harmed first and foremost long before your podcast feed becomes a concern.

 To put this into perspective, search engines consider a page load over 2 seconds as an issue and will use that as a negative factor when indexing your website.
 Podcast services and applications however use a 10 to 15 second timeout when accessing your feed.
 Keep in mind the performance of page loads in WordPress is relative, so if your feeds take 5 seconds to load then more than likely your pages will take 5 seconds as well.
 Again, if you have this problem, it effects your web SEO first and foremost and should be addressed by switching web hosts.
-Simply hosting your podcast feed elsewhere does not fix the underlying issue that your web host is under performing.
+Simply hosting your podcast feed elsewhere does not fix the underlying issue that your web host is underperforming.

 If you are not concerned about your website performance then you are more than likely not concerned about Search Engine Optimization (#1 item on this page).
-If that is the case, you can still use PowerPress with your poor performing website by using a service such as FeedBurner to host your podcast feed.
+If that is the case, you can still use PowerPress with your poor-performing website by using a service such as FeedBurner to host your podcast feed.

-A web hosting service designed specifically to host WordPress will have features built-in which give you superior performance for your website.
+A web hosting service designed specifically to host WordPress will have features built-in that give you superior performance for your website.
 Such services will cache your web pages and podcast feed and serve them quickly and without issues.

 Libsyn claim 3: Feed size causing bandwidth issues – Not true